How do we halt the next pandemic? Be kind to critters like bats, says a new paper

 "And so what I saw was this picture of this environmental degradation happening worldwide at a really rapid pace," she recalls.
 "So of course, spillover must be becoming more likely."

 It was this set of collective observations, gathered over decades of research, that formed the basis for the three recommendations in the new paper.
-These strategies, the authors argue, should work for any animal harboring viruses with spillover potential, including birds, rodents, and primates.
+These strategies, the authors argue, should work for any animal harboring viruses with spillover potential, including bats, birds, rodents and primates.

 The three recommendations